warnerjon12/teensy-cmake/README.md

 # Creating bare C/C++ projects

 With 'bare' projects you have to define 'main' and include headers yourself.

-TODO: This is not yet supported.
+Creating targets with `add_teensy_executable` should still work in such cases.
+The [vscode branch](https://github.com/warnerjon12/teensy-cmake/tree/vscode) has a setup for creating bare projects with VS Code that build with Ninja.